shakahl/go-schemaless/README.md

-This is an open-source, MIT-licensed implementation of Uber's Schemaless (immutable BigTable-style sharded MySQL/Postgres).
-Consider this as a potential learning grounds for your own scalable data storage APIs and infrastructure.
+This is an open-source, MIT-licensed implementation of Uber's Schemaless (immutable BigTable-style sharded RDBMS).

-This is only a pet project and not production ready in any capacity.
+This is only a learning project and not production ready.

 The github issues list describes what has been intentionally left unimplemented and what differences there are between this implementation and Uber's (based on the materials